Teddy34/gatsby-blog/blog/getting_better_at_unit_testing/index.md

 By extracting business logic and focusing extensive testing efforts on pure functions, you set a high coverage target for these components.
 In contrast, for impure code sections, a lower coverage target suffices.
 This approach not only streamlines the testing process but also promotes code clarity and maintainability.

-Strategies such as minimizing the number of arguments, reducing cyclomatic complexity, and eliminating for loops with their associated counters contribute significantly to code simplicity.
+Strategies such as minimizing the number of arguments, reducing cyclomatic complexity, and eliminating for-loops with their associated counters contribute significantly to code simplicity.

 By embracing pattern matching, as explored in the blog post (https://codingwithjs.rocks/blog/better-branching-with-lodash-cond), you can effectively streamline branching logic, making code more readable and less prone to errors.